AndrewWiskus/HomeHack/README.md

 Prior to configuring your virtualenv, ensure you have python version 2.7

-To manually create a virtualenv on MacOS and Linux:
+To manually create a virtualenv on MacOS:

 $ python -m venv .venv